jundalisay/superb/content/en/research/einstein/ether/part-2.md

  do not harmonize with this view.
 For

-The mechanical behaviour of body hovering freely in empty space depends on=
+The mechanical behaviour of body hovering freely in empty space depends on:
 - relative positions (distances)
 - relative velocities
 - its state of rotation